 - Gamblers can be unrealistic about their chances of winning.
 Help them understand the real odds of the games they play

 Resources for gambling responsibly, including some that may have services specific to veterans:

 - Call 1-800-327-5050 or visit https://gamblinghelplinema.org/ to speak with a trained specialist.
 The helpline is available 24/7, is free, confidential, and available in multiple languages.

 - Learn about the Outpatient Treatment Centers offered through the Massachusetts Department of Public Health

-- Find a self-help group for people going through the same problems.
+- Find a self-help group for seniors going through the same problems